 Other money troubles that come in your 30’s are pensions.
 Suddenly you want to start thinking about the future, which includes making sure you are comfortable in retirement.
 Many companies offer a pension scheme which you should always make sure you are enrolled in.
 If your company doesn’t then you should look into private pensions.
 Although the future may seem like a long way off, the sooner you start thinking about it, the better off you’ll be.

 Another thing that suddenly happens to you in your 30’s is family.
 Many people find that their 30’s are the time when they start having children and getting married.
-This is great but it does also come with an increased financial responsibility.
-Saving for your children, saving for a marriage – it all adds up.
+This is great but it does also come with increased financial responsibility.
+Saving for your children, saving for marriage – it all adds up.
 It seems like there is always one thing after another to pay for, and it seems that you can never keep hold of money long enough before it has been spent.

 The Bottom Line